FIRST-Tech-Challenge/ftcdocs/docs/source/hardware_and_software_configuration/configuring/configuring_dual_hubs/configuring-dual-hubs.rst

      - .. figure:: images/TamiyaAdapter.jpg

    * - FIRST-approved 12V Battery (such as Tetrix W39057).
 For a list of
-       FIRST-approved 12V batteries, refer to the current FTC Game Manual Part 1, rule <RE03>.
+       FIRST-approved 12V batteries, refer to the current Game Manual Part 1, rule <RE03>.
      - .. figure:: images/Battery.jpg